CHUO-FM: Notables

 In 1997, CHUO won a Standard Broadcast award for a bilingual spoken word series entitled "Women's Words" created by Carolyn Cote and produced by Erin Flynn.

 Studios

 CHUO's studios used to be located in the overhanging walkway extending from the centre of this photograph towards the right, and are now located in the sub basement of Morisset Library seen in the background.

 The station's studios used to be located in a walkway linking University of Ottawa's Morisset Library with the Thompson student residence.
 In September 2005 the station moved to new facilities in the sub-basement of the Morisset library at 65 University Private, suite 0038.
 Office hours are from Monday to Friday, 9 am to 5 pm.

+Shutdown

+On December 8, 2025, it was announced that University of Ottawa's campus radio station, CHUO-FM will cease live broadcasting on December 15, 2025 after 50 years on the air.
+The station will remain on the air with pre recorded shows until March 2026.

+No Filter Ottawa, a show aired Monday afternoons on CHUO-FM ended its live broadcasts at 4:00 pm eastern time, December 15, 2025 with the final song "All I Want for Christmas Is You" by Mariah Carey and will continue with pre recorded shows until March 2026.